-- 1. "Paper Drive" to Stop. - 2.
-Press pushbutton marked "Single Chart" and hold in.
+- 2. Press pushbutton marked SINGLE CHART and hold in.
 (Paper will move and the reference voltage commences to record).
 Release pushbutton when paper has moved to about the "200" c/s line. - 3.
-Units are correctly synchronized when switching from the 80 c/s to the 100 c/s filter takes place on the 90 c/s line.

-- 4. As a means to see how far the paper has to be shifted, it is recommended to draw a line, by means of the "100 mV Ref." button on the front plate of the Recorder, at the point where the paper has stopped.
+Units are correctly synchronized when switching from the 80 c/s to the 100 c/s filter takes place on the 90 c/s line. - 4.
+As a means to see how far the paper has to be shifted, it is recommended to draw a line, by means of the "100 mV Ref." button on the front plate of the Recorder, at the point where the paper has stopped.
 By using this line as a reference the paper can be shifted the appropriate distance to give correct synchronization. - 5.
 To check the synchronization, run the recording until the pen is stopped on for example the 2000 c/s line.
 When correctly synchronized, the switching of the 800 c/s to the 1000 c/s filter should now take place at the 900 c/s line.
 If this is not the case repeat from item 2. - 6.
 Finally reset the Writing Speed on 250 mm or lower if the large figures are being used, and to a figure of 500 mm or less if using the small figures.

-To complete the synchronization sequence the BFO must be synchronized with the frequency calibration on the paper.
+To complete the synchronization sequency the B.F.O.
+Type 1022 must be synchronized with the frequency calibration on the paper.

-- 1. Rotate main scale of BFO manually until it corresponds to the frequency denoted by the stylus, firstly moving it to a higher frequency and then rotating it back until it arrives on the desired frequency.
-This will take up any possible backlash with the gears of the BFO. - 2.
-Move "Clutch Switching" of the BFO to the "On" position. - All units should now be in complete synchronization and on switching the toggle switch of the "Paper Drive" on the Recorder to "Start", the combination will operate in complete unison.
+- 1. Rotate main scale of B.F.O. manually until it corresponds to the frequency denoted by the stylus, firstly moving it to a higher frequency and then rotating it back until it arrives on the desired frequency.
+This will take up any possible backlash with the gears of the B.F.O. - 2.
+Move the switch AUTOMATIC SCANNING of the B.F.O. to the "on" position.

+All units should now be in complete synchronization and on switching the toggle switch of the PAPER DRIVE on the Recorder to "start", the combination will operate in complete unison.

-APPLICATIONS
+EXAMPLES OF APPLICATIONS

-Applications for the combined B. F. O. 1014 and Level Recorder 2305 have been described, and illustrated, under this heading in the earlier phase of this manual.
-Now one important use for the treble combination, B. F. O. + Level Recorder + Spectrometer (i.e. the A.F.
-Response and Spectrum Recorder Type 3326) will be described, followed by an other example using the Spectrometer and Level Recorder with the exclusion of the B. F. O. 1014 section.
+Applications for the combined B.F.O.
+1022 and Level Recorder 2305 have been described, and illustrated, under this heading in the earlier phase of this manual.
+Now one important use for the treble combination, B.F.O. + Level Recorder + Spectrometer (i.e. the AF Response and Spectrum Recorder Type 3332) will be described, followed by another example using the Spectrometer and Level Recorder with the exclusion of the B.F.O.
+1022 section.